mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 ### Run a program interactively

 When the image is ready, launch a container based on the image and then run your application in the container.
-If you want to work interactively to test and debug codes, it is convineient to shell into the container, for exmaple,
+If you want to work interactively to test and debug codes, it is convineient to log in the containe shell, for exmaple,
 ```
-$ singularity my-image.sif
+$ singularity shell my-image.sif
 Apptainer> python
 Python 3.11.9 (main, May 13 2024, 16:49:42) [GCC 12.2.0] on linux
 Type "help", "copyright", "credits" or "license" for more information.